-I have recently completed my final year of a 4-Year MSc/Diploma in Psychotherapy (Level 7) at the Metanoia Institute which is validated by Middlesex University.
-I am now completing my Year 5 dissertation.
+I have completed a 4 Year MSc/Diploma in Psychotherapy (Level 7) at the Metanoia Institute which is validated by Middlesex University.

-As a student member of the UK Council for Psychotherapy - www.psychotherapy.org.uk - I accept and follow the principles set out in their Code of Ethics and Conduct.
+I accept and follow the principles set out in the UKCP's Code of Ethics and Conduct.

 The UKCP is the leading body for the education, training and accreditation of psychotherapists - and as an organisation, requires annual renewal and continual professional development.

 I also have a diploma in Cognitive Behavioural Hypnotherapy (NCFE), which can be helpful for phobias, anxiety, insomnia and habits such as nail-biting and smoking.

 I carry full professional indemnity and public liability insurance and I have an up-to-date enhanced DBS certificate.

 I worked in television production for over 20 years and was actively involved in creative diversity and mental health awareness in that industry.

 I offer both psychotherapy and counselling.
 So what is the difference between them?

 I have heard it said that counselling is for when you have a problem in your life and psychotherapy is for when your life has become a problem.